DevCycleHQ/devcycle-docs/docs/essentials/status-and-lifecycle.md

 ### Archived

 The "Archived" status is designed to clean up the dashboard and the codebase by essentially putting the Feature into a read-only mode and hiding it from the standard dashboard views.
-It can still be retrieved from archived status and reverted to In Progress.
+It can still be reverted from the Archived status to In Progress, allowing for future use.

 ## LifeCycle and Changing Status